 Residence Life and Dining

-Please refer to the Student Life, Room & Board, and Festival Schedule pages on our website.
+Please refer to the Student Life section of our Institute home page.
 Note that daily schedules at the Festival vary greatly depending on a student’s focus and interests.
 The Festival provides freedom for students to plan their own schedules, individual practice, and group rehearsal time.
-Meal times are listed on the Room & Board page.

 IMPORTANT FESTIVAL LOCATIONS